Óscar Santis: Return to Antigua

 On 26 December 2024, Antigua and Oscar Santis announced that he will be joining the team once again on loan for the 2024–25 Liga Nacional de Guatemala Clausura.
 On 1 February 2025, after a 0–0 draw against Marquense, a video of Santis shouting racist insults towards the fans went viral on social media.
 He later apologized for the incident.

+Loan to DPMM

+In July 2026, Santis was unveiled as having signed for Bruneian club DPMM FC of the Malaysia Super League for the 2026–27 season, on loan from Antigua.
+The club had set their sights on Santis since April.
+He made his DPMM debut on 23 August in a 0–1 victory against Penang.

 International career

 Youth career

 Santis debuted internationally on his youth team with the Guatemala U-20 team on 2 November 2018, and scored his first goal for the team against Guyana in the 2018 CONCACAF U-20 Championship in a 4–0 victory.

 Senior career

 On 24 February 2021, he made his senior debut in a friendly match against Nicaragua in a 1–0 victory.
 On 4 June 2021, at the 2022 World Cup qualifying match against St. Vincent and the Grenadines, Santis scored his first senior goal for Guatemala in a 10–0 victory.

 Oscar Santis was not selected for Guatemala's 2023 CONCACAF Gold Cup squad due to an injury.

 On 6 June 2025, Santis had four goal contributions in a 4–2 win against Dominican Republic in the 2026 FIFA World Cup qualification.
 He recorded an assist and scored a hat-trick that would earn him man of the match.

 Santis competed in the 2025 CONCACAF Gold Cup.
 In the quarterfinal against Canada, Santis completed a cross to Rubio Rubin in the 69th minute.
 The game would end 1–1, with Guatemala advancing on penalty kicks.
 Guatemala would later lose 2–1 in the semifinal against the United States.